 January 4, 2023

-For those of you who may not know, January is Financial Wellness Month!
-With 2023 having just begun, this is the perfect time to reflect on your current financial wellbeing, and establish savings goals for the new year.
+January was Financial Wellness Month but that doesn’t meant you can’t be financially healthy all year long!
+There’s never a better time than the present to reflect on your current financial wellbeing, and establish savings goals for the new year.
 You may be asking yourself, “What is financial wellness?”
 Financial wellness is the ability to live within your means and manage your money in a way that gives you peace of mind.
 In the United States, money is the number one stressor for adults ages 18 to 57.
 With that being said, Family First is taking steps to make sure our members feel financially secure.
 Balancing your income and expenses, staying out of debt, and saving for the future are all key components to both financial and emotional security.

 Being financially “well” comes down to four main attributes; borrowing, spending, saving, and planning.
 To help you better understand how these components contribute to your financial wellbeing, we have compiled our best tips and examples to guide you in the right direction.